tina-trenkner/klean-plate/content/blog/intro-klean-plate-club/index.md

 ---
 title: Introduction to Klean Plate Club
 date: "2019-05-15"
-description: What is Klean Plate Club?
-It's a food blog, a travel blog, a baby-starting-solids blog, all focusing on our month in Kuala Lumpur.
+description: "What is Klean Plate Club?
+It's a food blog, a travel blog, a baby-starting-solids blog, all focusing on our month in Kuala Lumpur."
 featuredImage: "./IMG_4710.JPG"
 ---